-- Irrigation: A 400-head herd of goats drink and expel it a pint at a time, with a dab of nitrogen added in.
+- Irrigation: A 400-head herd of goats drinks and expel it a pint at a time, with a dab of nitrogen added in.

 - Soil aeration: Four hundred goats equal 1,600 hooves.

-- Mulching soil: Dried, uneaten, trampled vegetation protects soil surface.
+- Mulching soil: Dried, uneaten, trampled vegetation protects the soil surface.